 If it is a small fire, you can use baking soda, but keep in mind that the quantity of baking soda necessary to properly smother a fire is quite a lot, so this only works well when the fire is a small one.

 Use a Fire Extinguisher

 If there is nothing else you can try, attempt to use a Class B Dry Chemical Fire extinguisher.
 This is the last step in attempting to put out a grease fire, as the extinguisher’s chemicals will contaminate your kitchen and necessitate severe cleaning.
-If your grease fire is getting out of hand, do not hesitate to use a fire extinguisher.
-If the fire is getting out of control, make sure you call the Fire Department immediately.
+If a grease fire is getting out of control, do not hesitate to use a fire extinguisher and call the Fire Department immediately.

 Do Not Use Water to Put Out a Grease Fire